Lessons for Beginners & Improvers

 Emergency Contact:

-Occasionally, there is a medical emergency while dancing.
-All dancers are reminded to have their emergency contact information on their person at all Scottish County Dancing events.
+Occasionally, there’s a medical emergency while dancing.
+Dancers are reminded to have their emergency contact information on their person at all Scottish county dance events.

 COVID Protocols:

-1. Vaccinations against covid are highly recommended for those attending any RSCDS Toronto Event.
+1. Vaccinations against COVID are highly recommended for those attending an RSCDS Toronto Event.

 2. Masks are recommended but not mandatory.